-You last heard from me in February, when I was hospitalized and put on bed rest during my first pregnancy after a routine ultrasound revealed I was in pre-term labor more than two months before our baby's due date.
+You last heard from me in February, when after a routine ultrasound revealed I was in pre-term labor more than two months before our baby's due date.
 Fortunately, all of the TLC I received from my doting husband, sister and myriad friends and family paid off and our healthy baby boy arrived only two weeks early in April.
 I've got to believe all of your caring thoughts and prayers helped, too, so thank you!

 Life with an infant is much more grueling than I anticipated.
 You truly don't understand until you experience the endless nights, little one's tiny tears and your own lack of personal hygiene.
 The exhaustion is the most intense part:

 - One day during the first month, I had the pleasure of being peed on not once, but twice, during a newborn photo shoot at a friend's house.
 When we got home, I had just enough time to take a nap or shower before my husband left for work.
 Despite not having showered for a couple days, I chose the nap.
 Gross, right?
 As I laid down to sleep, my husband walked by and asked: "Why is there a quarter stuck to your leg?"
 That's how dirty I was.
 I was so sticky loose change stuck to me.
 I joked that I should just roll around and see if we could get rich!